Burlington Public Library Historical Timeline

 Aldershot branch relocates to the Towers/Zellers Plaza in May and reopens in June.

-Skyway Branch Library opens to the public on July 26 in east Burlington’s Skyway Plaza, and hosts a community celebration on September 16.
+Skyway branch opens to the public on July 26 in east Burlington’s Skyway Plaza, and hosts a community celebration on September 16.

 January: Lucille Galloway becomes chief librarian and leads the library’s transition from the converted house on Elizabeth Street to the current Central Library on New Street in Central Park.
 This transition shifts BPL from a small community library to a modern urban library.
 She and the Library Board, led by Frank Rose, tirelessly champion and advocate for this important and enormous step in the history of library service to the community.

-October: Mountain Gardens Branch Library opens in the Mount Royal Plaza.
+October: Mountain Gardens branch opens in the Mount Royal Plaza.

-Lowville Library relocates into Kilbride Public School and opens as Kilbride Branch Library (in January 1979 it relocates within the school to its current location).
+Lowville Library relocates into Kilbride Public School and opens as Kilbride branch (in January 1979 it relocates within the school to its current location).

 15 November 1970